-Rowing is a great form of low impact aerobic exercise that will get your heart pumping and engages 86 percent of the muscles in your body (1).
-That's right, rowing is a total body experience - tone your legs, core, arms, and more all while on the rowing machine.
+Rowing is a great form of low impact cardio exercise that will get your heart pumping and engage up to 86 percent of the muscles in your body (1).
+That's right; rowing is a total body experience!
+Tone your legs, core, arms, and more, all while working out on the rowing machine.

 The Rowing Machine (or Ergometer)

 These rowers create a natural, smooth, and continuous rowing stroke that most rowers prefer when on an indoor rowing machine.
 While it's not necessary to have adjustable resistance on a fan rower, you'll find some of our rowers do have this option to keep challenging you as you get more fit in your fitness journey.

 Water rowers typically involve a water tank with fan blades inside.
 Water rowing is designed to mimic rowing on the water, using the density of the water versus the speed at which you row to apply resistance.
 Rowing with a water rower feels incredibly smooth, and the relaxing flow of the water can be incredibly soothing to listen to during your workout.